syncfusion-content/uwp-docs/uwp/SfDataGrid/Rows.md

 2. When `AllowFrozenGroupHeaders` is `true`, frozen rows will not be considered.

-3. SfDataGrid is supported only for freezing as number of rows in top and number of rows in bottom and it cannot be frozen with specific rows.
+3. SfDataGrid has support to freeze the number of rows from top or bottom.
+There is no support to freeze a specific row.

 N>